donga0223/measles-importation-risk/README.md

 Estimate the **weekly risk of measles outbreak** at the county level in Texas using:

+## Features Used

 - Case-based surveillance (linelist) data
-- Vaccination coverage
-- Demographic and age-structured population data
-- Mobility flows between counties
-- Distance to recent outbreak hotspots
-- Mennonite community presence
-- Rolling incidence and temporal lags

-## Features Used

 - Vaccination rate (latest available)
 - % of population in age groups (0–4, 5–9, 10–17, 18-64, 65+)
 - Total population size